 If you want to add tiling around your bathtub, using bullnose trim on the edges is a great idea.
-Bullnose tiles are perfect for the edge of any tiling due to their distinct curved shape.
+Bullnose tiles are perfect for the edge of any tiling due to their distinctive curved shape.
 With bullnose tiles as trim, your tiling will look neat and finished.
 What follows should give you all of the information you need to install this particular pattern of tiling.

-Step 1 - Measuring the Area
+Measuring the Area

 In order to add bullnose trim around your bathtub, you will first need to decide how much area you want to cover with tiles.
 While you have the option to only add a row of bullnose tiles, you may also want to add 1 or more rows of wall tiles.
 Before you make specific plans about how many tiles to use, decide how high you want the trim around your bathtub to reach.
 Mark this spot with a pencil.
 Next, measure the distance between the top of your bathtub and this spot.